dialogflow/dialogflow-fulfillment-nodejs/docs/WebhookClient.md

 <a name="WebhookClient+addResponse_"></a>

 ### webhookClient.addResponse_(response)
-Add a response to be sent to Dialogflow
+Private method to add a response to be sent to Dialogflow

 **Kind**: instance method of [<code>WebhookClient</code>](#WebhookClient)